 - Be satisfying.
 Consider your partner's needs and strive to create pleasant exchanges.
 Also, keep up your physical appearance and positive personality, and share your unique features and skills with your partner.
 Further, people tend to shy away from relationships that are primarily punishing, so strive to make your relationships rewarding to your partner.

 - Seek investment.
-A commitment requires two people sharing the work.
+A commitment requires that two people share the work.
 Be sure to let your partner invest and share in the relationship, and take care of your needs, too.
-Their caring contribution for you will help increase their feelings of love, along with improving their gratitude for your efforts.
-Cultivating a meaningful and even spiritual outlook about the relationship can help as well.
-Fostering such investment techniques are often how professional matchmakers create a committed relationship connection.
+Their caring contribution to you will help increase their feelings of love, along with improving their gratitude for your efforts.
+Cultivating a meaningful and even spiritual outlook on the relationship can help as well.
+Fostering such investment techniques is often how professional matchmakers create a committed relationship connection.

 If you are so inclined, there are things you can do to increase commitment with your partners.
 Specifically, it is important to find a partner who is compatible, who is not overly focused on alternatives to a relationship, and who can come to depend on what you have to offer.
 Then, find ways to satisfy their needs with minimal costs, while letting them invest in your needs and the relationship too.
 Over time, this approach may mitigate some of the difficulties with modern relationships, creating a mutually satisfying, committed exchange.